circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`resource_class`**

 The `resource_class` feature allows configuring CPU and RAM resources for each job.
-Different resource classes are available for different executors, as described in the tables below.
-For self-hosted installations of CircleCI Server contact your system administrator for a list of available resource classes.
+Different resource classes are available for different executors, as described in the tables below. **For self-hosted installations of CircleCI Server contact your system administrator for a list of available resource classes**.

 We implement soft concurrency limits for each resource class to ensure our system remains stable for all customers.
 If you are on a Performance or custom plan and experience queuing for certain resource classes, it's possible you are hitting these limits.
 [Contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request a raise on these limits for your account.

-**Note:** This feature is automatically enabled on Performance Plan.
-If you are on a container or unpaid plan you will need to [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) and speak with a CircleCI Sales representative about enabling this feature.
+**Note:** This feature is automatically enabled on free and Performance plans.
+Available resources classes are restricted for customers on the free plan to small/medium for linux, and medium for Windows.
+MacOS is not yet available on the free plan.
+If you are on a container plan you will need to [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) and speak with a CircleCI Sales representative about enabling this feature.

 \* _Items marked with an asterisk require review by our support team.
 [Open a support ticket](https://support.circleci.com/hc/en-us/requests/new) if you'd like to request access._